donaldp/imba-type-checking/README.md

         # create car...

-        "Succsessfully created a new car: {name}"
+        "Successfully created a new car: {name}"

 ```